Competition Guideline and rules:

 - The judge's decision is final.

-- Entry cost is £9.00 for each flash fiction story and £12.00 for each short story, paid via paypal.
-Early entries are not only welcome but encouraged.
-Go to our shop and choose an icon that suits your entry option.
+- Entry fee is £6.00 for flash fiction and £6.00 for short stories, paid via paypal.
+Go to our shop (via the 'Category' drop down menu at the top of any page) and choose an icon that suits your entry option.

-- Submissions will be your paypal confirmation email forwarded to us along with your story.
-The name on the paypal email should match that of the entrant submitting their work.
+- Submissions will be your paypal confirmation email forwarded to us along with your story or stories.

 - Your fee goes towards the prize money, paying our reading panel, judges, admin and advertising.